gavin-lodder-sp/Kaizen-Internship-Project-2025/README.md

-# Kaizen-Internship-Project-2025
+# Hello World

-Folder to mess around with the project and create scripts to run on jenkins
+This is a simple document to test the Confluence sync script.
+I added a new line.